iGov OAuth 2.0 | February 2025 | |

 An example of an OAuth-protected call to the OpenID Connect UserInfo endpoint, sending the token in the Authorization header, follows:¶

-The authorization server MUST protect all communications to and from its OAuth endpoints using TLS.¶
+The authorization server MUST protect all communications to and from its OAuth endpoints using TLS as described in Section 1.4.¶

 The authorization server MUST support the